Teja-sweety/MyLearning/src/4notes/final/readme.md

     to achive this we used a library 'marked' content typed in textarea is taken (e.target//value)and 'main' div content is replaced with it.
+4.we use localstorage to store notes text
+    new command used in this is  document.querySelectorAll() we store texts in LS in an array (easy to retrive)